himbriminn/cmbeam/content/projects/_index.md

 Our research group is engaged in multiple projects:

-We are setting up a new research infrastructure at the University of Iceland.
-This includes development and testing of various coherent microwave sources in the 40-400 GHz frequency range.
-We also recently installed a custom anechoic chamber ([see post](/post/2023_anechoic_chamber)).
-Finally, we are working on the design for a custom cryostat that accommdates small to medium-size refractor telescopes and reimaging optics.
+Through funding from the European Research Council and the University of Iceland (HÍ), we are setting up a new research infrastructure at HÍ.
+This includes various coherent microwave sources in the 40-400 GHz frequency range, a custom anechoic chamber ([see post](/post/2023_anechoic_chamber)), and a custom cryostat that accommdates small to medium-size refractor telescopes and reimaging optics.
 This hardware infrastructure is being devloped with current and future-generation CMB experiments in mind, including experiments such as the balloon-borne experiment Taurus and the LiteBIRD satellite.
 These experimental efforts are leading to multiple projects in design and testing of novel optical components.

-{{< figure src="resonators.jpg" >}}
+{{< figure src="lab.jpg" caption="Thomas and Rustam getting things set up in the lab.">}}

 We are developing algorithms and code libraries for the calibration of the Simons Observatory (SO) which is currently being deployed in the Atacama Desert.
 Nadia Dachlythra recently wrote a [paper](/post/2023_nadias_paper/) that summarizes our efforts to calibrate the SO Small Aperture Telescopes.
 We are continung this calibration work from the University of Iceland.